smousavi05/python-coding-style/README.md

 # python-coding-style

-Here is a Python style guide for sharing open-source machine learning code on GitHub, drawing on the provided sources and incorporating general software engineering best practices:
+Here is a Python style guide:

 ***

-## Python Style Guide for Open-Source Machine Learning on GitHub
+## Python Style Guide

 This guide outlines code style and best practices for writing Python code, particularly suited for open-source machine learning projects on GitHub.
 It is intended as a reference for both writing and reviewing Python code.